spatie/laravel-permission/README.md

 $user->can('edit articles');
 ```

-## Documentation
+## Documentation, Installation, and Usage Instructions

-You can find installation instructions and detailed instructions on how to use this package at [the dedicated documentation site](https://docs.spatie.be/laravel-permission/v2/introduction/).
+See the [documentation site](https://docs.spatie.be/laravel-permission/v2/introduction/) for detailed installation and usage instructions.

 ## Need a UI?